 [458]the positive control produces an exponential amplification curve with the pathogen-specific primers and probe

-[459]no amplification curve is seen (i.e. Ct value is 40) either with the negative extraction control or the negative amplification control.
+[459]no amplification curve is seen (i.e. Ct value is 40 or if a cut-off value has been defined, Ct value is > cut-off value) either with the negative extraction control or the negative amplification control.

 [460]If the COX internal control primers are also used, then the negative control (if used), the positive control, and each of the test samples must produce an amplification curve for the test to be considered valid.
 Failure of the samples to produce an amplification curve with the internal control primers suggests, for example, that the DNA extraction has failed, the DNA has not been included in the reaction mixture, compounds inhibitory to PCR are present in the DNA extract, or the nucleic acid has degraded.